IQSS/old-miniverse/README.md

 	python manage.py runserver 8090

-### Simple function
+### Simple functionality

-Admin file upload and single page for linking to "GeoConnect" or viewing the type of metadata that a token can access.
+Djanog admin file upload and a single page for linking to "GeoConnect" or viewing the type of metadata that a token can access.

 ![Miniverse screenshot](miniverse/miniverse/static/images/miniverse_screenshot.png?raw=true "File Listing")